meirwah/awesome-incident-response/README.md

 ## IR Tools Collection

+- [Gitstar](https://dev.gitstar.ai?utm_medium=github_readme&utm_source=awesome_list&utm_campaign=meirwah_awesome-incident-response) - Follow developers on GitHub and see what repos they star.
+Like a social feed for repo discovery.
 ### Adversary Emulation

 * [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.